ogrisel/scikit-learn-mooc/slides/linear_model.md

 ???

 We learn a linear function to predict *y*.
-Here, the salary is expressed as a constant multiplied by the number of years of study.
+Here, the price is expressed as a constant multiplied by the number of years of study.

 Learning this function consists in finding the straight line which is